kevinfaveri/kevinfaveri/README.md

 Well...
 I've expertise working with Java and NodeJS *ecosystems* for backend solutions: Rest APIs, GRAPHQL APIs, common frameworks (Spring Boot, Express, etc)...
 I also have a passion for working as frontend (React, React Native and Vue) because I find it to exercise my creative side a lot.

-As I said, because of some curiosity about DevOps, it's worth mentioning that I've got a very good understanding of CI/CD tools, Docker and Kubernetes.
+Because of some curiosity about DevOps, it's worth mentioning that I've got a very good understanding of CI/CD tools, Docker and Kubernetes.

 If you want to see more of my techstack, please, [click here](https://www.stackshare.io/kevinfaguiar/kevin-techstack).